rnhdev/fpcard-slicer/README.md

-fpcard-slicer - An slicer for non-standard fingerprints cards
+fpcard-slicer - A slicer for non-standard fingerprints cards
 ===========================
-Is a application for to extract fingerprints of non-standard teen fingerprint card
+Is a application for to extract fingerprints of non-standard fingerprint card
 # Building form sources
 ## Pre-requisites
 ### Linux